ImaMapleTree/VentFramework/docs/installation.rst

 This page covers two different types of installations.
 If one of your mods requires VentFramework and you need the to install it into your Among Us folder refer to section below.
-Otherwise, if you're trying to use VentFramework as a package reference refer to `Installing as Package Reference <#installing-as-package-reference>_`
+Otherwise, if you're trying to use VentFramework as a package reference refer to :ref:`install-package-ref`

 Installing Locally